Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Wereboar.md

     \ carrying isn't transformed.
 It reverts to its true form if it dies."
   "name": "Shapechanger"
 - "desc": "If the wereboar moves at least 15 feet straight toward a target and then\
-    \ hits it with its tusks on the same turn, the target takes an extra dice: 2d6|avg\
+    \ hits it with its tusks on the same turn, the target takes an extra dice:2d6|text(7)\
     \ (2d6) slashing damage.
 If the target is a creature, it must succeed on a DC\
     \ 13 Strength saving throw or be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]]."
   "name": "Charge (Boar or Hybrid Form Only)"